-The DOE Order in Nuclear Material Control and Accountability, DOE O 470.4-6 [36] requires that tritium be accounted for to the hundredth of a gram (470.4-6) [36].
-However, most of the equipment and the techniques used cannot accurately determine the tritium quantity to a hundredth of a gram once the quantity assayed exceeds about one half gram.
-Sophisticated equipment is justified mostly for special process needs.
-Even sophisticated equipment does not measure the quantity of tritium accurately to a hundredth of a gram once the quantity of tritium accurately to a bundredth of a gram once the quantity exceeds about five grams.
+Past DOE directives required that tritium be accounted for to the hundredth of a gram and was a problem in that most of the equipment and the techniques used cannot accurately determine the tritium quantity to a hundredth of a gram once the quantity assayed exceeds about one half gram.
+Sophisticated equipment was justified mostly for special process needs.
+Even sophisticated equipment does not measure the quantity of tritium accurately to a hundredth of a gram once the quantity exceeds about five grams.
 The assay technique to be used in an operation or facility should be discussed with DOE safeguards and security to make sure that it will meet the DOE needs for the facility safeguards and security category and the activities performed in the facility.
+Current requirements for accountability have been raised to the gram level as discussed in Section 3.1.